PieterMostert/Lipgloss/README.md

 # Lipgloss
-Python app for creating glaze recipes
+Python app for creating glaze recipes.
+See README.pdf in README_latex_files for more info.